 This site offers information and resources about disordered eating and eating disorders.

 This site offers addiction, treatment and rehab guides, as well as, a free and confidential drug hotline.

-Self-help Anxiety Management by University of the West of England: iOS or Android
+Self-help Anxiety Management by University of the West of England: iOS

 App includes information related to anxiety and how to better manage anxious experiences.
 It provides guided relaxation exercises, activities that teach coping techniques and strategies, and an anxiety tracker.

 MindShift by Anxiety Disorders Association of British Columbia: iOS or Android

 MindShift includes practices to help you relax, activities that encourage you to develop more beneficial ways of thinking, coping strategies around anxiety experiences, and anxiety checklists around certain situations (e.g., test anxiety, social fears, and letting go of perfectionism).

 Smiling Mind by Smiling Mind: iOS or Android

 Mindfulness meditation made easy with this app, which provides imaginative wellness practices for different age groups.
 It also includes a feeling tracker.

 Physical activity has been shown to have positive effects on psychological wellbeing and this app provides helpful exercise tips, workout videos and charts, and an exercise tracker.